 God, please give me the grace to find my strength in you.
 To find my identity in you.
 To have faith in the man you’ve created me to be.
 I know this covenant is based on Grace and Mercy.
 I know this covenant is based on love and deep intimacy.
 I know this covenant is based on trust.
 I love you.

 Grace, through Jesus, is the power over sin.

 No temptation has overtaken you except what is common to mankind.
 And God is faithful; he will not let you be tempted beyond what you can bear.
 But when you are tempted, he will also provide a way out so that you can endure it.
 (1 Corinthians 10:13)

 The experience of victory over temptation to lust was surreal, the power of Grace, tangible.
 The weight of the fear of failure was gone.
 It was no longer my efforts but God’s.
 My role was to believe that God had given me the grace to withstand the sin.

 After a year of covenant and victory I was discussing this achievement of God with my Brother during our prayer time.
-He was also on the same eye covenant for his life.
-We realized that the eye covenant was just dipping our toes in the great sea of grace that God has for us.
-The grace we experienced was focused on helping us not sin with lust- we realized that this grace was available for our entire lives.
+I realized that the eye covenant was just dipping my toes in the great sea of grace that God has for us.
+The grace I experienced was focused on helping me not sin with lust- I realized that this grace was available for our entire lives.
 Victory over all sin and temptation, not just lust.
-It was like God let us test drive grace and get a win under our belt.
+It was like God let me test drive grace and get a win under my belt.